 “We do a lot of school trips… When the children see that this is an animal with a personality and that it does feel pain and it does feel sadness, then they know that they don’t want to buy something that would hurt that animal… We also try to educate the older generations that bear bile isn’t a miracle cure, and that there are cheaper and more effective herbal and modern medicines,” Mandala Hunter, Senior veterinarian at the sanctuary, said to Urbanist Hanoi.

 The Tam Dao sanctuary is spread over an area of 27 acres.
-Nearly a third of the space consists of semi-natural outdoor enclosures that have been specifically designed to encourage the bears’ to be at their natural comfort.
-Back in 2015, Animals Asia signed a memorandum of understanding (MoU) with the Vietnam government to rescue almost 1,000 bears that are held in captivity in the country.
+Nearly a third of the space consists of semi-natural outdoor enclosures that have been specifically designed to encourage the moon bears to be in their natural comfort.
+Back in 2015, Animals Asia signed a memorandum of understanding (MoU) with the Vietnam government to rescue almost 1,000 moon bears that are held in captivity in the country.
 Another MoU with the Vietnamese Traditional Medicine Association aims to remove the use of bear bile in prescriptions by this year.

 Other activities in Tam Dao